Caught Up in Caring

 Neurostorming in severe brain injury patients »

 Most people are familiar with the feeling of stress.
 Your heart may beat faster, your breath could quicken, your blood pressure might rise, and your muscles might tense up.
-This is called the flight or fight response — what our…
+This is called the flight-or-fight response — what our bodies may…

 Arrow Up